Why Go to the North Fork of Long Island Now?

 COFFEE: Aldo’s, Greenport

-Aldo greets his customers warmly – they all call him by name.
-It’s like stumbling on a little café in Rome – with quality espresso and scones to match.
+Coming to Aldo’s is like stumbling on a little café in Rome – with quality espresso and scones to match.
 Don’t pass on the scones, whatever you do.
 They are baked with a “lip:” a little mound at the edge of the pastry you must bite first.
 And oh, that first buttery bite; it leaves you wanting more.
-“It’s like your first kiss,” says Aldo.
-“You never forget your first kiss.”

 EAT: Greenport NY Locals Recommend

 Greenport has upped its game in the restaurant department – so much so, everyone local seems to have his or her own preferences.
-Among them – Noah’s for excellent inventive small bites.
-Also on the list, Frisky Oyster for high-end fun dining, Lucharito’s for Mexican food, Brix and Rye – old timey cocktails in a “speakeasy” setting, and American Beech for beachy bites.
+Among them Frisky Oyster for high-end fun dining, Lucharito’s for Mexican food, Brix and Rye – old timey cocktails in a “speakeasy” setting, and American Beech for beachy bites.
+Others include Halyard at the Sound View Hotel for smashing sunset views and food to match, Fortino’s, and Ellen’s on Front.

 EAT: Southold General – Southold Downtown

 What happens when a Michelin-starred chef opens a counter-service all-day cafe?
 This place.
-From eye-catching pizzas to artisanal meringue cookies, and so much more, Chef John Fraser brings the tastes of the North Fork to your mouth in the yummiest of ways.
+Southold General.
+From eye-catching pizzas to artisanal meringue cookies, and so much more, Chef John Fraser and celebrated pastry chef, Francois Payard bring the tastes of the North Fork to your mouth in the yummiest of ways.

 Take your sandwich, salad, pizza slice or baked treat to a table outside in Albert Einstein Square.
 You might have to wait a bit – but it’s so worth it.